dunglas/frankenphp/docs/config.md

 Unlike with FPM and CLI SAPIs, environment variables are **not** exposed by default in superglobals `$_SERVER` and `$_ENV`.

 To propagate environment variables to `$_SERVER` and `$_ENV`, set the `php.ini` `variables_order` directive to `EGPCS`.

+## PHP config

+To load [additional *.ini](https://www.php.net/manual/en/configuration.file.php#configuration.file.scan) files the environment variable `PHP_INI_SCAN_DIR` is used.
+PHP will search and include all *.ini files in the given folder.

 ## Enable the Debug Mode